layerml/credit-score/README.md

 layer clone https://github.com/layerml/empty
 ```

-This repo contain a Layer project that you can quickly use to boostrap your machine learning projects.
+This repo contains a Layer project that you can quickly use to boostrap your machine learning projects.

 The empty Layer Project has the following files:
 ```